Shuayb1/NASA-Asteroids-close-to-Earth-Using-API/README.md

 database and render data from its database, if it is not older than 5 mins.
 If the data is older than 5 mins, it should refetch it from the API and update the cache with the new data.

+The projectct is build using Python; web framework is flask, and DB is Pymongo(MongoDB for python).
+Trello board for the project - https://trello.com/b/uHy25mRb/nasa-asteroids-close-to-earth-using-api